syntax-syndicate/kokonut-ui-components/README.md

 ## Overview

-##### Work in progress, not intented for use as of today"

 Access a collection of free-to-use, standalone components with KokonutUI.
-Each component is designed with TailwindCSS, shadcn, and optional animations powered by Framer Motion.
+Each component is designed with TailwindCSS, and optionally with shadcn.

 This is not a library, it's a collection of components / hooks that you can copy paste and customize to your preference.